How Is Housing Benefit Calculated?

 If you are of State Pension age (or in a care home) and you have savings of more than £10,000 then the amount of Housing Benefit you are entitled to is also reduced depending on how much you have.

-You are not eligible for Housing Benefit if you have savings of more than £16,000.
+You are not eligible for Housing Benefit if you have capital (which includes savings and property we cannot disregard) of more than £16,000 unless you are in receipt of the Guarantee Credit of Pension Credit.
 If the amount of savings you have changes or they increase to more than £16,000, you must tell us immediately.

 Your Eligible Rent